 - FDIC insurance.
 Make sure your money is protected.
 Most reputable banks and fintech accounts carry this.

 What you don’t need: a credit line, a savings component, business loans, or payroll features.
 Keep it simple.
-A clean checking account with no fees and good electronic transfer support is exactly right for mystery shopping.
+A clean business bank account with no fees and good electronic transfer support is exactly right for mystery shopping.

 One thing that makes mystery shopping different from other freelance work is the sheer variety of payment methods.
 You might get paid four different ways depending on which companies you work with.
 Knowing this upfront helps you set up accounts that cover everything.